Resistance is

 SAVE THE DATE…

-Aboriginal Art Co (AAC) is a First Nations–led gallery, store and arts organisation based in Meanjin/Magandjin/Brisbane.
+Our Occupy Residency partner for 2 of the 4 residencies in 2026 is Aboriginal Art Co (AAC), a First Nations–led gallery, store and arts organisation based in Meanjin/Magandjin/Brisbane.
 They present Aboriginal and Torres Strait Islander art and create meaningful opportunities for artists to develop, exhibit and share new work.
 Guided by strategic pillars, Artistic Presentation, Cultural Leadership and Capacity Building, AAC provides a culturally safe, artist-centred environment that supports creative experimentation, professional growth and community connection.
 As a partner and neighbouring gallery, AAC is excited to offer extra support for First Nations participation in the OCCUPY residency program.